Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees

-In previous research, a random baseline for $D$ under projectivity has been estimated with a Monte Carlo method that consists of averaging the values of $D$ obtained via random sampling of $Z$ random projective arrangements of a rooted tree \cite{Gildea2007a,Park2009a, Gildea2010a,Futrell2015a,Kramer2021a}.
-That method has cost $\bigO{Zn}$, where $n$ is the cost of generating a random arrangement and computing $D$ on it.
+In previous research the random baseline for $D$ under projectivity has been estimated with a Monte Carlo approximation method\footnote{This Monte Carlo method consists of averaging the values of $D$ obtained via random sampling of $\numsamples$ random projective arrangements of a rooted tree.
+It is well known that such methods' error decreases as the number of samples increases.} \cite{Gildea2007a,Park2009a, Gildea2010a,Futrell2015a,Kramer2021a} whose cost $\bigO{\numsamples n}$, where $\numsamples$ is the number of random arrangements sampled and $\bigO{n}$ is the cost of generating a random arrangement and computing $D$ on it.
 Our method, on top of providing exact values, has a much lower complexity $\bigO{n}$ as there is no need for random sampling.
-We used the {\em UD2.5} \cite{Web_UD} treebanks for Catalan, English and German for illustration purposes.
+We used the {\em UD2.5} \cite{Web_UD} treebanks for Catalan, English and German to measure the relative error of the Monte Carlo approximation method for values of $\numsamples$ used in past research.
 English and German are selected because they have been used in previous research employing projective random baselines \cite{Gildea2007a,Park2009a,Gildea2010a}.
 Catalan is included as the native language of the present authors.
-For each sentence $\Rtree$ in a treebanks, we calculated $\ExpeDProj$ in two ways.
-First, exactly with Equation \ref{eq:ExpeDProj:closed_form} (denoted as $\mathbb{E}$).
-Second, approximately by averaging the value of $D$ obtained in $Z=10^i$, for $1\le i\le 4$, uniformly random projective arrangements (denoted as $\ExpeDProjApprox$).
-Using these values, we calculated the relative error $\varepsilon_{rel}$ of a tree as
+For each sentence $\Rtree$ in a treebank, we calculated $\ExpeDProj$ in two ways.
+First, exactly with Equation \ref{eq:ExpeDProj:closed_form}.
+Second, approximately by averaging the value of $D$ obtained in $\numsamples=10^i$, for $1\le i\le 4$, uniformly random projective arrangements (denoted as $\ExpeDProjApprox$).
+More precisely, given $\{\arr_i\}_{i=1}^{\numsamples}$ random projective arrangements of a given rooted tree,